jetnew/Idle-Trading-Hero/documents/MILESTONE1.md

 ## 2. Technical Analysis (TA) Indicators

 Technical analysis indicators refer to the implementation of basic trading indicators for technical analysis, including the MACD (Moving Average Convergence Divergence), MFI (Money Flow Index) and RSI (Relative Strength Index).
 The TA indicators are implemented with  object-oriented (OO) interface in Python, using [Pandas](https://pandas.pydata.org/) and [TA](https://github.com/bukosabino/ta), indicator data visualisations plotted using [Matplotlib](https://matplotlib.org/), and interface endpoint exposed using [gRPC](https://grpc.io/).
-A tutorial is included for the usage of the baseline models in /examples.
+A tutorial is included for the usage of the TA indicators.

 | Questions                                      | Answers                                                                                                                                                                                                                                                     |
 |------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|